 - Environment: File locations, command path, system prompt, and other variables for the Windows environment.

-- Health: Device health as determined by the LANDESK agent.
+- Health: Device health as determined by the Ivanti agent.

 - Keyboard: Keyboard type attached to the device.
 Currently, the most common type of keyboard is the IBM-enhanced keyboard.
 Code page is the language the keyboard uses.

-- LANDESK Management: Information about the agents, client manager, and Alert Management System (AMS).
+- Ivanti Management: Information about the Ivanti agents.
 Also contains information about the inventory scanner and initialization files.

 - Local users and groups: The local Windows user groups and group membership.

 - Mass Storage: Storage devices on the computer, including floppy drives, hard disks, logical and tape drives, and CD-ROM.
 The hard disk and floppy drive objects include head, number, sector, and total storage attributes.

 - Memory: Page file, physical, and virtual memory attributes.
 Each of these memory objects includes byte attributes.
 The first byte is the amount of memory available.
 The second byte is the total memory.

 - Modems: Modem information including manufacturer, model, number, and port.